How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: Experimental Results

 \subsection{Navigation Stack}

-We validate our learned costmaps in off-road navigation tasks, where the goal is to navigate from the current position of the robot to a target location.
+We validate our learned costmaps in off-road navigation tasks, where the goal is to navigate to a target location.
 For state estimation, we use Super Odometry \cite{zhao2021super} on the commercial ATV and a pose graph-based SLAM system on the Warthog \cite{gregory2016application}.
 For path planning and control, we use model predictive path integral control (MPPI) \cite{williams2017information}.
-We plan through a kinematic bicycle model on the ATV, and a kinematic skid-steer model for the UGV.
-Both models contain additional terms to account for the actuation limits of the platforms.
+We plan through a kinematic bicycle model with actuator limits on both the ATV and the Warthog.
 In order to obtain costs that can be used for the MPPI optimization objective, we query the learned costmap via Equation \ref{equation:cost_fn}.
 This cost function queries the costmap for each state-action pair in the trajectory $\tau$ and sums it with a weighted Euclidean distance between the final state and the goal $g$ (where $p(s)$ extracts the x-y position of state $s$).
 Since our learned costmap only learns costs for parts of the terrain it has driven over, it will not know what cost to assign to obstacles that the robot is incapable of traversing over.
 We alleviate this by composing our learned costmap with a lethal height costmap for obstacle avoidance (with a high threshold), resulting in costmap $J_{map}$. $K_g$ is found empirically.